aaronse/esp-iot-framework-examples/README.md

 ## Setup
-esp8266-iot-framework compiled library, or source code, is needed to build the examples.
+esp8266-iot-framework compiled library, or source code, is needed to build the examples in this repo.
 Am using PlatformIO within VS Code on Windows 10.

-Ensure you've read and understand the setup documentation within https://github.com/maakbaas/esp8266-iot-framework
+Before going further, ensure you've read and understand the setup documentation within https://github.com/maakbaas/esp8266-iot-framework

 Typically <project folder>/lib/ folder will contain project specific (private) libraries, like /lib/esp8266-iot-framework/...